What's On Your Mind?

 Is there any limit on the amount of times you can attend classes?

-Yes, we have a strict rule of no more than THREE days of working out in a row.
-That means you are not allowed to train 4+ days in a row.
-It is critical that you take advantage of rest days to allow your body to recover.
+No; however, is critical that you take advantage of rest days to allow your body to recover.
 Overtraining is the single-biggest contributor to injury.
-We do not make ANY exceptions to this rule.

 Why do you only have one membership option?